 When a person is a victim of negligence on the road, they may be able to file a civil claim.
 In any personal injury case, there are a number of things that a person may claim as "damages."
 This is a legal term that signifies monetary awards assigned by the court to a plaintiff for the harm they have experienced from their case.

-Types of Damages Seen in Auto Accident Cases
+Types of Damages Seen in Car Accident Cases

 Some common damages that may be claimed in auto accident cases include: